 They laughed in our faces.

-Sanders would fly coach into a new city (because he didn’t want to abuse our donations) and give a speech, then go out into the parking lot and give another speech for all the people who could not get into the arena, then he would jump on a plane and repeat the process.
+As Hillary Clinton remained in hiding, Sanders solidified our commitment by tirelessly touring the country telling everyone that the time for change was now.
+Sanders would fly coach into a new city (because he didn’t want to abuse our donations by wasting money on first-class) and give a speech, then go out into the parking lot and give another speech for all the people who could not get into the arena, then he would jump on a plane and repeat the process.

 Sometimes a Hillary supporter would ask…

 “If Hillary wins, you will vote for Hillary, right?”